wp-plugins/dreamobjects/readme.txt

 May 1, 2014 by Ipstenu

 * Beginning deprecation of the uploader.
 If you're using it, it'll stay.
-* Changing images to CSS
+* Changing images to CSS.

 = 3.4.2 =
 Jan 23, 2014 by Ipstenu